CodingAlphaWolf/Nextcloud-install-script/README.md

 * [Progress](#Progress)

 ## About
-An advanced Nextcloud installation script made by Tjodh, it contains the installation and configuration needed to install and configurate Nextcloud on your linux device (Tested on Lubuntu).
+An advanced Nextcloud installation script made by CodingAlphaWolf, it contains the installation and configuration needed to install and configurate Nextcloud on your linux device (Tested on Lubuntu).

 Designed to make the installation process easy for new users.